slevomat/coding-standard/doc/classes.md

 * `minLinesCountBeforeMultiline` (default: `null`): minimum number of lines before multiline property
 * `maxLinesCountBeforeMultiline` (default: `null`): maximum number of lines before multiline property

+#### SlevomatCodingStandard.Classes.ReadonlyClass 🔧

+Reports classes where all promoted constructor properties are declared as `readonly` and suggests marking the whole class as `readonly`.

+In readonly classes, promoted constructor properties must not be explicitly declared as `readonly`.

 #### SlevomatCodingStandard.Classes.RequireAbstractOrFinal 🔧

 Requires the class to be declared either as abstract or as final.